Sadun Boro: Circumnavigating the globe

 Route of Sadun Boro's global circumnavigation between 1965 and 1968.

 Monument of Global Circumnavigation of Sadun Boro and his wife Oda in front of the Kalamış Marina's main entrance at Kadıköy, Istanbul, Turkey.

-His 10.5 m-long ketch was laid down at the workshop of Athar Beşpınar in Salacak neighborhood of Üsküdar, Istanbul in 1963, and named Kısmet (Turkish for "Fortune").
-The sail, he manufactured in the textile plant, he was working at Çukurova, southern Turkey.
+His 10.5 m-long ketch was laid down at the workshop of Athar Beşpınar in Salacak neighborhood of Üsküdar, Istanbul in 1963, and named Kısmet (Turkish for "Destiny").
+He manufactured the sail in the textile plant he was working at, in Çukurova, southern Turkey.

 Boro began his westabout (east to west) voyage to circumnavigate the globe on 22 August 1965, accompanied by his German-born wife Oda Boro.
-He set sail from Istanbul, passed Strait of Gibraltar crossing Mediterranean Sea and reached Canary Islands, where they took a housecat aboard and named it "Miço" (Turkish for "shipmate").
+He set sail from Istanbul, passed Strait of Gibraltar crossing the Mediterranean Sea and reached Canary Islands, where they took a housecat aboard and named it "Miço" (Turkish for "shipmate").
 Crossing the Atlantic Ocean, he arrived in Barbados and Caribbean Islands.
 Passing through the Panama Canal, he sailed crossing Pacific Ocean to Galápagos Islands, Marquesas Islands, Tuamotu Archipelago, Tahiti, Society Islands, Tonga Islands, Fiji Islands, New Hebrides and New Guinea.
 His route went then through Torres Strait to Timor, Indonesia and Singapore.
 Crossing the Bay of Bengal, he was in Ceylon (today: Sri Lanka).
 He sailed then on Arabian Sea and Red Sea and then was carried by a truck from Eilat to Haifa.
-In Mediterranean Sea again, his last stop before completing his globe circumnavigation was Israel.
+In the Mediterranean Sea again, his last stop before completing his globe circumnavigation was Israel.

-On 15 June 1968, after 1,028 days of an ocean voyage, he arrived in Istanbul, where he was welcomed by his mother, and cheered as a national hero.
+On 15 June 1968, after 1,028 days of ocean voyage, he arrived in Istanbul, where he was welcomed by his mother, and cheered as a national hero.
 Becoming the first ever Turkish global circumnavigator, he paved the way for global circumnavigation of Turkish sailors.

 The memories about his voyage around the world were published as newspaper serialization in the daily Hürriyet at that time, and were written down later in his popular book Pupa Yelken (Turkish for the point of sail run).

 A monument was erected in front of the Kalamış Marina's main entrance in Kadıköy, Istanbul, featuring Boro at the boat's wheel of his sloop and his wife Oda standing next to him, both sailing on the globe.